Jail and Inmate Search in Rhode Island

 What are Rhode Island Jail Records?

-Rhode Island jail records are all the paperwork created that drives an inmate's progress through the penal system.
+Rhode Island jail inmate search records are all the paperwork created that drives an inmate's progress through the penal system.
 It begins with an arrest warrant and then in-take paperwork with a RAP sheet.
 From there the inmate is set free on bail or bond or moved to the jail.
 Once there they may receive visitors, visit the court-house for a hearing or sentencing and even move to a permanent residence in prison.
-Each of these action items creates paperwork, which is added to their file and becomes part of their permanent jail record.
+Each of these action items creates paperwork, which is added to their file and becomes part of their permanent Rhode Island inmate search record.

-If you want to find someone located in a Rhode Island jail or prison, you can search for them using their inmate ID, name, race, sex, age, or their town of residence.
-This search will result in a list of possible matches.
+If you want to find someone located in an RI jail or prison, you can search for them using their inmate ID, name, race, sex, age, or their town of residence.
+Rhode Island inmate search will result in a list of possible matches.
 You can click on each record to see further details about the inmate's sentences with dates, charges, bail, bond and case numbers along with basic demographic information.
-If you want a complete criminal history, you can use a third-party search portal to find someone and all about them.
+If you want a complete criminal history, you can use a Rhode Island prison inmate search to find someone and all about them.

 Creating Public Jail Records